-We are pleased to announce our January 2014 Faculty:
+We are pleased to announce our July 2014 Faculty:

-Debra Allbery (Director) received her MFA from the University of Iowa and her MA from the University of Virginia.
+Debra Allbery received her MFA from the University of Iowa and her MA from the University of Virginia.
 Her first collection of poetry, Walking Distance, won the Agnes Lynch Starrett Prize and was published by the University of Pittsburgh Press.
-Her next collection, Fimbul-Winter, won the Grub Street National Book Prize in poetry.
-Her poems have appeared in Poetry, Yale Review, Kenyon Review, Iowa Review, New England Review, The Nation, FIELD, TriQuarterly, and elsewhere.
-She has twice received fellowships from the NEA; other awards include the “Discovery”/The Nation Award, a Hawthornden fellowship, and two grants from the New Hampshire State Council on the Arts.
+Her most recent collection, Fimbul-Winter, was published by Four Way Books and won the Grub Street National Book Prize in poetry.
+Her poems have appeared in Poetry, Yale Review, Kenyon Review, New England Review, Iowa Review, Virginia Quarterly Review, Field, TriQuarterly, and elsewhere.
+She has twice received fellowships from the National Endowment for the Arts; other awards include the “Discovery”/The Nation Award, a Hawthornden fellowship, and two grants from the New Hampshire State Council on the Arts.
 She has taught writing and literature at Phillips Exeter Academy, Interlochen Arts Academy, Randolph College, Dickinson College, and the University of Michigan.
 Deb first taught in the Program in 1995; she became the director in June 2009.

 David Haynes earned a BA from Macalester College and an MA in liberal studies from Hamline University.
-He is an Associate Professor of English at Southern Methodist University where he directs the creative writing program.
+He is a Professor of English at Southern Methodist University where he directs the creative writing program.
 He has taught writing in the MFA Programs at the University of Missouri-St. Louis, Hamline University, at the Writer’s Center in Bethesda, MD, and at the Writers’ Garret in Dallas.
 His seventh and most recent novel is A Star in the Face of the Sky.
 He has received a fellowship from the Minnesota State Arts Board, and several of his short stories have been read and recorded for the National Public Radio series “Selected Shorts.”
 He is also the author of a series for children called “The West Seventh Wildcats.”

 Kevin McIlvoy is the author of The Complete History of New Mexico and Other Stories and four novels: A Waltz, The Fifth Station, Little Peg, and Hyssop.
 His stories have appeared in TriQuarterly, Southern Review, Harper’s, Ploughshares, The Missouri Review, and elsewhere.
 In 1983 he received a National Endowment for the Arts Fellowship.
 He has taught in the creative writing MFA program at New Mexico State University, where he was editor-in-chief of Puerto del Sol magazine for twenty-five years, and received the 1990 and 2000 New Mexico State University Donald C. Rousch Awards for Teaching Achievement.